Prussian Army: Moltke the Elder

 Moltke the Elder, Chief of the General Staff from 1857–88, modernized the Prussian Army during his tenure.
 He expanded the General Staff, creating peacetime subdivisions such as the Mobilization, Geographical-Statistical and Military History Sections.
 In 1869, he issued a handbook for warfare on the operational level, Instructions for Large Unit Commanders, writing, "The modern conduct of war is marked by the striving for a great and rapid decision".
 Moltke was a strong proponent of war game training for officers and introduced the breech-loading needle gun to troops, which allowed them to fire significantly faster than their adversaries.
 Moltke took advantage of the railroad, guiding the construction of rail lines within Prussia to likely places of deployment.
 Because modern armies had become too large and unwieldy for a single commander to control, Moltke supported multiple and independent smaller armies in concentric operations.
 Once one army encountered the enemy and pinned it down, a second army would arrive and attack the enemy's flank or rear.
 He advocated a Kesselschlacht, or battle of encirclement.

 It was in Moltke's Instructions for Large Unit Commanders and his concept of separated armies that we begin to see the emergence of modern German doctrine.
 The system of moving units separately and concentrating as an army before a battle resulted in more efficient supply and lower vulnerability to modern firepower.
 To enable a successful flanking attack, he asserted that concentration could only take place after the commencement of a battle.
 This was a development of the Scharnhorst concept of "March Divided, Fight United."

-A major consequence of this innovation was the commander's loss of overall control of his forces due to his available means of communication which, at that time were visual (line-of-sight) or couriers, either mounted or on foot.
+A major consequence of this innovation was the commander's loss of overall control of his forces due to his available means of communication which, at that time, were visual (line-of-sight) or couriers, either mounted or on foot.
 The traditional concept of the elimination of uncertainty by means of "total obedience" was now obsolete and operational initiative, direction and control had to be assigned to a point further down the chain of command.
-In this new concept, commanders of distant detachments were required to exercise initiative in their decision making and von Moltke emphasised the benefits of developing officers who could do this within the limits of the senior commander’s intention.
+In this new concept, commanders of distant detachments were required to exercise initiative in their decision making and von Moltke emphasized the benefits of developing officers who could do this within the limits of the senior commander’s intention.